SoloveyLS/presentation_builder/README.md

-# Simple presentation parser from JSON
+# Simple presentation parser from JSON (for creating presentations with LLM)

 ## Installation: